LaxarJS/laxar/docs/manuals/asset_lookup.md

 For *controls*, LaxarJS manages the `control.json` descriptor, and the theme-dependent CSS stylesheet (if any).
 Controls may sometimes choose to load HTML assets (preferably using webpack), but these are not covered by the theming mechanism.

-For *layouts*, LaxarJS loads an HTML template, and the CSS stylesheet (if any).
+For *layouts*, LaxarJS manages the `layout.json` descriptor along with HTML template and CSS stylesheet (if any).
 Both may be overridden by the application theme.

+For *themes*, LaxarJS processes the `theme.json` and the global CSS stylesheet.

 ## Why Centralized Asset Handling?